normoes/pdf/README.md

  - takes all the pdf files found within the directory where mergePDF.py is located
  	- only top-level directory (os.listdir())
  - pdfs are sorted by key=str.lower and added to the output file in this order
- 	- only files are considered that end o '.pdf' or '.PDF' and do not start with '__'
+ 	- only files are considered that end on '.pdf' or '.PDF' and do not start with '__'
  - the output will be a file in the following format: dDatetime.utcnow().strftime('__%Y_%m_%d_%H_%M_%S')+"_new.pdf"